Skip to content

 Council for Better Corporate Citizenship (CBCC) is an association, established in 1989 by Keidanren (Federation of Economic Organizations), which facilitates the acceptance of Japanese companies by regional communities overseas as good corporate citizens, and more recently, promotes CSR activities and assists companies in their practice.
 Toshiba joined CBCC from its establishment, and currently takes part in activities as a member of the planning committee.

-Acquired Approval of the Science Based Targets (SBT)
+Acquisition of Science Based Targets (SBT) "Net-Zero Target" Certification

 Endorsing the Recommendations of The Task Force on Climate-related Financial Disclosures (TCFD)